MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 ---
 # required metadata

-title: How to renew a symmetric key in Azure Information Protection
+title: How to renew the symmetric key in Azure Information Protection
 description: This article describes the process of renewing a symmetric key in Azure Information Protection.
 keywords:
 author: kkanakas